-That’s literally the name of my blog, because I owe everything I have (most importantly, my sanity) to my friends and family.
+That’s literally the name of my blog because I owe everything I have (most importantly, my sanity) to my friends and family.
 I count family in the friendship circle.
 So maybe the word I’m looking for is “community”.
 Over the last decade, I have slept on countless couches on multiple continents, and my friends and family have fed me, listened to me, supported me financially and psychologically through every hurdle.
 That’s an incredible privilege.
 They have also been tireless champions of my work and of the film, making introductions, opening doors and cheering us on.
 Behind every entrepreneur or creative person, there are often countless people who support the dream and actually make it possible.
-Thinking you can go at it alone is madness – no one succeeds alone.
+Thinking you can go at it alone is false – no one succeeds alone.
 I recently read this quote by Brene Brown which resonated deeply: “true belonging doesn’t require you to change who you are – it requires you to be who you are”.
-When you are given the gift of being loved by people for exactly who you are, you have to honor it, nurture it and pay it forward.
+When you are given the gift of being loved by people for exactly who you are, you have to honor it, nurture it, and pay it forward.

 3. Have compassion for yourself in order to have compassion for others

 Sometimes I was tough on the people I worked with or who worked for me.
 For 5 years, not only did I have a co-founder (which is basically like having a spouse, except maybe harder since you’re bound by your child, which is the creative endeavor, instead of by everlasting love) but we also hired over 50 contractors and part-time employees.
 I realize that I was tough because I am constantly beating myself up over things that I think I am not doing well enough, and the perfection I was expecting from myself led me to expect it from others at all times.
-After a lot of trial and error, I now understand that although it’s normal to want great work from partners and employees, striving for perfection can be stifling and take the fun out of the process (I am still working on it).
+After a lot of trial and error, I now understand that although it’s normal to want great work from others, striving for perfection can be stifling and take the fun out of the process (I am still working on it).
 I now know that compassion starts with me.
 I have to break the pattern of negative self talk and have compassion for myself, in order for everyone to enjoy the journey of making something, with all the ups and downs that come with it.
-(It does not help that in America’s creative industry, which is all I’ve known, competition and consumerism drive everyone to the edge of burn out).
+(It does not help that in America’s creative industry, which is all I’ve known, competition and consumerism drive everyone to the edge of burnout).

 4. You will change your mind about a lot of things